Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions: The method

 }

 The $p_T$ spectra of charged particles produced in high energy collisions have complex structures.
-To describe the $p_T$ spectra, it is not enough to use only one probability density function, though this function can be various forms.
-In particular, the maximum $p_T$ reaches 100 GeV/$c$ in collisions at the LHC [20].
-A several $p_T$ regions are observed by model analysis [21].
-These $p_T$ regions include the first region with $p_T<4$--6 GeV/$c$, the second region with 4--6 GeV/$c<p_T<17$--20 GeV$/c$, and the third region with $p_T>17$--20 GeV/$c$.
+To describe the $p_T$ spectra, it is not enough to use only one probability density function, though this function can be of various forms.
+In particular, the maximum $p_T$ reaches 100 GeV/$c$ in collisions at the LHC~\cite{20}.
+The model analysis has observed several $p_T$ regions~\cite{21} which include the first region with $p_T<4$--6 GeV/$c$, the second region with 4--6 GeV/$c<p_T<17$--20 GeV$/c$, and the third region with $p_T>17$--20 GeV/$c$.
 At the RHIC, the boundaries of different $p_T$ regions are slightly lower.
 It is expected that different $p_T$ regions correspond to different interacting mechanisms.
-Even for the same $p_T$ region, different explanations are subsistent due to different model methods and microcosmic pictures.
+Even for the same $p_T$ region, different explanations are existed due to different model methods and microcosmic pictures.

-According to ref.
-[21], different $p_T$ regions reflect different whole features of fragmentation and hadronization of partons through the string dynamics.
+According to ref.~\cite{21}, different $p_T$ regions reflect different whole features of fragmentation and hadronization of partons through the string dynamics.
 In the first $p_T$ region, the effects and changes by the medium take part in the main role.
-In the second $p_T$ region, the effects and changes by the medium start to appear weakly.
-While in the third $p_T$ region, the nuclear transparency results in negligible influence of the medium.
-From the point of view of the number of strings, the second $p_T$ region is expected to have the maximum number of strings, which results in fusion and creation of strings and collective behavior of partons.
+However, it appears weakly in the second $p_T$ region.
+Meanwhile, the nuclear transparency results in negligible influence of the medium in the third $p_T$ region.
+From the number of strings point of view, the second $p_T$ region is expected to have the maximum number of strings, which results in fusion and creation of strings and collective behavior of partons.
 Through string fusion, the second $p_T$ region is proposed as a possible area of Quark-Gluon Plasma (QGP).
-While, through direct hadronization of low energy strings, the first $p_T$ region has the minimum number of strings and maximum number of hadrons.
+While, the first $p_T$ region has the minimum number of strings and maximum number of hadrons due to direct hadronization of the low energy strings into mesons~\cite{21}.